-Subclass of: Superclass of: E5EventE12ProductionE65CreationE66FormationE67BirthE81Transformation

-Scope note: This class comprises events that bring into existence any E77 Persistent Item.
+Scope Note: This class comprises the instances of E59 Primitive Values used for documentation such as free text strings, bitmaps, vector graphics, etc. Evennless E62 String is not further elaborated upon within the model Examples: the Quick Brown Fox Jumps Over the Lazy Dog 6F 6E 54 79 70 31 0D 9E In First Order L ogic: $E62(x) \supset E59(x)$ E63 Beginnin g of Existence Subclass of: Superclass of: E5 Event E12 Production E65 Creation E66 Formation E67 Birth E81 Transformation Scope note: This class comprises events that bring into existence any E77 Persistent Item.
 It may be used for temporal reasoning about things (intellectual products, physical items, groups of people, living beings) beginning to exist; it serves as a hook for determination of a terminus post quem and ante quem.

-Examples: and and quem.

-1 • the birth of my child

-the birth of Snoopy, my dog

-the calving of the iceberg that sank the Titanicthe construction of the Eiffel Tower

-In First Order L

-$E63(x) \supset E5(x)$

-Properties: P92 brought into existence (was brought into existence by): $E77$ Persistent Item

-E64 End of E xistence

-Subclass of: E5 Event

-Superclass of: E6 Destruction

-Superenass of.
-E68 Dissolution

-E69 Death

-E81 Transformation

-Scope note: This class comprises events that end the existence of any E77 Persistent Item.
+Examples: the birth of my child the birth of Snoopy, my dog the calving of the iceberg that sank the Titanic the construction of the Eiffel Tower(Tissandier, 1889) In First Order L ogic: E63(x) \supset E5(x) Properties: P92 brought into existence (was brought into existence by): E77 Persistent Item E64 End of E xistence Subclass of: Superclass of: E5 Event E6 Destruction E68 Dissolution E69 Death E81 Transformation Scope note: This class comprises events that end the existence of any E77 Persistent Item.
 It may be used for temporal reasoning about things (physical items, groups of people, living beings) ceasing to exist; it serves as a hook for determination of a terminus postquem and antequem.
 In cases where substance from a Persistent Item continues to exist in a new form, the process would be documented by E81 Transformation.

-- the death of Snoopy, my dog

-- the melting of the snowman

-- the burning of the Temple of Artemis in Ephesos by Herostratos in 356BC
+Examples: the death of Snoopy, my dog the melting of the snowman the burning of the Temple of Artemis in Ephesos by Herostratos in 356BC (Trell, 1945) In First Order L ogic: E64(x) \supset E5(x) Properties:

-P93 took out of existence (was taken out of existence by): E77 Persistent Item
+$\underline{P93}$ took out of existence (was taken out of existence by): $\underline{E77}$ Persistent Item